niolabs/docs/docs/api/services.md

 # Services API #

-Services are the things that run in n.io and where you connect your configured blocks together to make interesting things happen.
+Services are the things that run in {{ book.product }} and where you connect your configured blocks together to make interesting things happen.
 Earlier we created a service called ``SimulateAndLog`` where we connected a CounterIntervalSimulator to a Logger block.
-Information and interaction with the services of a running n.io instance is available through the services API.
+Information and interaction with the services of a running {{ book.product }} instance is available through the services API.

 ## Get API ##

-The get API returns a json body with information about a serivce based on its name.
+The get API returns a JSON body with information about a service based on its name.
 The following example gets the information for the service ``SimulateAndLog``:

     curl -XGET 'http://localhost:8181/services/SimulateAndLog' --user 'Admin:Admin'